 It might not seem super special, but that fact that dinosaurs have been found in areas that used to have an Arctic-like climate is actually pretty ground-breaking.
 The modern ancestors of dinosaurs include reptiles such as crocodiles and lizards.
 These animals are ectothermic (cold-blooded), meaning that they don’t produce their own heat (well, they produce so little it barely matters).
 This means they usually live in warm places where they can get their heat from the sun, which is why lizards are often found basking in the sunshine.
 They’re essentially charging their batteries.

 It has often been assumed that dinosaurs were the same, but if we know that some species of dinosaurs lived in areas that not only experienced temperature below zero each season, but that also experienced up to 4 months of darkness in the depths of winter, they couldn’t have survived by being cold blooded.
 In addition to that, no crocodile fossils have been found in the area.
 Crocodiles did exist in a similar form at the time and we know them to be ectothermic, so it adds evidence that cold-blooded creatures didn’t like to live in this environment.
 That means that the dinosaurs in what is now Alaska must have been either partially or completely warm blooded (endothermic).
 That is not impossible, another ancestor of the dinosaurs are modern birds, who are endothermic.
-However it is unexpected as we often think of dinosaurs as more lizard-like.
+However, it is unexpected as we often think of dinosaurs as more lizard-like.

 There may have been other adaptations to the climate too.
 Many dinosaurs may have migrated south to warmer climates in winter, much like reindeer and caribou today.
-However, we know that some definitely stayed in the area year round, as analysis of the bone structure of some young hadrosaurs from the time show that they wouldn’t have been physically able to make what would have been a 5,000 mile journey in their first year of life.
+Others we know definitely stayed in the area year round, as analysis of the bone structure of some young hadrosaurs from the time show that they wouldn’t have been physically able to make what would have been a 5,000 mile journey in their first year of life.

 Adaptation has been seen in the physical structure of some of the dinosaurs too.
 Troodons have very large eyes compared to their body size, and a notably large part of the brain which processes light.
 This would help the predator to be able to hunt in the four months of darkness each winter, especially as herbivores, with little food, would be slow and weak at this time of year anyways.